 - Open the Shortcuts app and be in the My Shortcuts section.

-- Tap Select, choose the shortcut you wish to remove, and tap Delete > Delete Shortcut.
+- Tap Edit, select the shortcuts, and touch Delete.
+If you’re on iOS 15, tap Select, choose the shortcut you wish to remove and hit Delete > Delete Shortcut.

 Check out next: